 Most BMW shops will not recommend just installing new brake pads on old rotors.
 You may be able to get away with turning the rotors once but make sure to replace them at your next brake service.

 Next time you see the brake wear indicator on the instrument cluster, it means it is time to order the brake pads.
 Don't forget the wear indicator, which should be replaced at the same time as well.

 If you are determined to modify your BMW, you are going to do it regardless of what we say.

-Let's be honest, these cars are tuned for best performance (and fuel economy) at the factory.
+Let's be honest; these cars are tuned for the best performance (and fuel economy) at the factory.
 Even if you install a Dinan performance chip, Fabspeed headers, intake, exhaust, you aren't going to add much horsepower.